-6. 5.
-2. 3 Terminals
+6.5.2.3 Terminals

-Tab.
-103 Malfunctions on the terminal side
+Table 94: Malfunctions on the terminal side

-Error description Error cause / error handling Digital system phones on the DSI bus display Not Configured along with the node number, the slot number and the port number.
-No terminal has yet been created on the connected port or an incorrect terminal selection digit (TSD) has been allocated to the terminal: • Check system and terminal configuration • Check installation and connecting cable System phones do not obtain any dial tone when seizing a line; display reads Not available .
-Replace phone or interface card.
-Terminals with configurable dialling method experience sporadic malfunctions whenever control key is pressed.
+Error cause / error handling No terminal has yet been created on the connected port or an incorrect terminal selection digit (TSD) has been allocated to the terminal: Check system and terminal configuration Check installation and connecting cable Replace phone or interface card.
 System earth must not be connected on terminals configured for MFV/DTMF (double signalling on Flash/earth key).
-Analogue terminals do not obtain a dial tone when off-hook.
-No terminal has been created on the connected port or the terminal created has not been allocated to a user. • Create a terminal and allocate a user • Check installation or connecting cable
+No terminal has been created on the connected port or the terminal created has not been allocated to a user.
+Create a terminal and allocate a user Check installation or connecting cable

-6. 5.
-2. 4 Operating state of the Mitel DECT radio units
+6.5.2.4 Operating state of the Mitel DECT radio units